What time can we arrive?

 Where are the water points?

 Water points are where the red posts are (one is near the gates to the smallholding & the other is near the green building).
-There are no water points near the black toilet/shower buildings.
+There are no water points at the black toilet/shower buildings.

 What if my electric lead doesn’t reach the electric hook up point?